iranloyehannah/Todo-App-Next/README.md

 5. Open a Pull Request

 ## Acknowledgments
 - Material-UI for the component library
 - Vite for the build tooling
+- NextJS for the framework
-- React Router for navigation
+- Next Router for navigation
 - Tanstack Query for data management

 ## API Documentation